Home » Read & Learn » Marketing » Groundwork for Sole Proprietor Startups

 YOU!

-Even though starting a business has been made easier with the Web, Internet, and great website tools and applications, you are still the decision-maker.
+Even though starting a business has been easier with the Web, Internet, and great website tools and applications, you are still the decision-maker.
 You are still the one who has to live or die by your choices.

 Why not make them based on what makes you happy, what you want to do, what you know will work, and your vision?
 All because you’ve thought this through and created a plan that works for the long haul.